UN Data Cube

 The ad-hoc team on “The UN’s future data cube” was created with representatives from across the UN system.
 The team was co-chaired by the CEB Secretariat on behalf of the HLCM and the Multi-Partner Trust Fund Office on behalf of the UNSDG.
 The membership of the ad-hoc team consisted of 18 UN entities, a broad-based group of UN colleagues that actively participated throughout the process and included the UN Secretariat, and various Funds and Programmes and Specialised Agencies.

 The key planned deliverables of the team were a set of data standards for a more encompassing and disaggregated “system-wide data cube” that would be compatible with the SDGs, and a roadmap for the implementation of the agreed data standards.
-The data cube initiative was completed as planned in December 2018 after the approval by HLCM and UNSDG of six data standards for the reporting of UN system-wide financial information:
+The data cube initiative was completed as planned in December 2018 after the approval by HLCM and UNSDG of six data standards for the reporting of UN system-wide financial information.
+A seventh data standard, the UN Gender Equality Marker, was approved in November 2022.

 - UN entity - Prescribes which UN entities should report their financial data in future UN system-wide data collection exercises.